-After this further debacle the remnants of the Newfoundland Battalion remained in the area of Monchy-le-Preux for a short period.
+After this further debacle the remnants of the Newfoundland Battalion had remained for some few days in the area of Monchy-le-Preux.
 Its casualty count had been high enough to warrant that it and the Essex Regiment, which had also incurred heavy losses, be amalgamated into a composite battalion until such time as incoming re-enforcements would allow the two units' strengths to once more resemble those of bona fide battalions.